SERVICES / STRUCTURAL INTEGRATION

 WELCOME TO BULL CITY SOLES

-Rolfing SI is a form of bodywork, client education and awareness that addresses the fascia, a type of connective tissue.
-Fascia permeates the entire body like a body suit and its role is to support and differentiate muscle tissue, bones, internal organs, and nerves.
+Structural Bodywork is a form of bodywork, client education, and awareness.
+It addresses the fascia, a type of connective tissue.
+Fascia permeates the entire body like a bodysuit and its role is to support and differentiate muscle tissue, bones, internal organs, and nerves.
 When we are injured, hurt, or develop bad postural habits, adhesions are formed and it ultimately affects the body's overall efficiency.
 Movement is then restricted or limited, and pain or dysfunction develops.

 Imagine driving your car and you hit a pothole.
 After driving around with the tires in misalignment and out of balance, this eventually leads to uneven tire tread and fuel inefficiency.
-The little boy symbol below represents the misalignment of the body over time and how Rolfing reorganizes and restructures the body around "the line of the spine" and within gravity.
+The little boy symbol below represents the body's misalignment over time and how Structural Integration reorganizes and restructures the body around "the line of the spine" and within gravity.
 Realigning the blocks to create balance.
-One of the main goals of Rolfing SI is to free adhesions and realign the fascia so that movement is less restricted and the body is operating more efficiently; with ease.
-Read more about Rolfing.
+One of the main goals of SI is to free adhesions and realign the fascia so that movement is less restricted and the body is operating more efficiently, with ease.